billyhawkes/ds-a/algorithms/selection-sort.md

 - Selects smallest value and places at the beginning
 - After each pass, the first value is sorted

-### Pseudocode
-1. Store first element as smallest
-2. Loop through and compare to find the smallest number
-3. If minimum is not the first index, swap
-4. Repeat from index above min

 ### Implementation
 ``` js
 function selectionSort(arr) {